Single molecule reconstruction for high-throughput, short-read sequencing technologies

 This project aims at bridging the gap between long reads and high throughput by developing a fragment labelling system compatible with high-throughput short-read Illumina sequencing technology.

-Labelling System Description
+Labelling System

 The labelling system consists of tags that can be incorporated into the target nucleic acid sequences using Tn5-transposase.
-These tags can subsequently be used to create fragments from the target molecule, allowing the generated fragments to retain information about their original position in the target molecule.
+These tags can be subsequently used to create fragments from the target molecule, allowing the generated fragments to retain information about their original position in the target molecule.
 This enables the reconstruction of the sequence of the original, individual target molecules from them.

 Market Potential